shawn-frank/shawn-frank/README.md

 Spuble is a project that I hold quite close to my heart for several reasons.
 First, it made a real impact in the lives of senior citizens who lost their hearing ability over time.
 Second, I had the chance to collaborate with some talented people over at Memac Ogilvy.
 And last, but not least, the app won an award at the [the Dubai Lynx Festival in 2017](https://www2.dubailynx.com/winners/2017/innovation/) in the category of innovative technology.
 Here was how I was involved:

-* Developed the app in Objective C
+* Developed the app in `Objective C`
-* Used AutoLayout to scale the app for iPhones & iPads
+* Used `AutoLayout` to scale the app for iPhones & iPads
-* Configured the app to support English & Arabic
+* Leveraged `localization` to enable the app to support English & Arabic
 * Integrated [Nuance's Dragon Speech to Text SDK](https://www.nuance.com/dragon.html)
 * Worked on the UX R&D with Gary (Art Director at Ogilvy) for 8 months to make the app as simple to use as possible
 * Pitched the app with Gary at the Dubai Lynx Festival